 But here’s the thing—it has always been thus…with rare flashes of hope…just enough to keep us in line.
 America was founded on racism and remains a hideously racist society.
 Columbus was a racist of the first order and those freedom-seeking Jamestown settlers were after their own freedom, not anyone else’s.
 And the founding fathers…high percentage of them slaveholders were they not?

-Many intelligent articulate people are writing about this and I cannot truly know so let me share a few of their words.
+Many intelligent articulate people are writing about this, so let me share a few of their words.
 Roxane Gay and Trevor Noah say it loud and clear.
 If only we really listened.

 In this morning’s (Sunday, May 31, 2020) NYT, Roxane Gay offers Remember, No One’s Coming to Save Us.
 She ends the article with the same lack of hope I feel all of the time: “Eventually, doctors will find a coronavirus vaccine, but black people will continue to wait, despite the futility of hope, for a cure for racism.
 We will live with the knowledge that a hashtag is not a vaccine for white supremacy.
 We live with the knowledge that, still, no one is coming to save us.
 The rest of the word yearns to get back to normal.
 For black people, normal is the very thing from which we yearn to be free.”